CauldronDevelopmentLLC/sbx/README.md

 # Configuration

 sbx uses a [YAML](https://yaml.org/) configuration file.
-A config consists of a top-level dictionary containing up to 4 keys, as follows:
+A config consists of a top-level dictionary containing any of the following keys:

 - ``use``         - A list of rules to use by default.
 - ``command``     - A list containing the default command and any arguments.
 - ``imports``     - A list of paths to other configs to import rules from.
 - ``rules``       - A dictionary containing all the applicable rules.
+- ``create-hook`` - Shell command run after the sandbox is created.
+- ``pre-hook``    - Shell command run before the sandbox command starts.
+- ``post-hook``   - Shell command run after the sandbox command exits.
+- ``delete-hook`` - Shell command run before the sandbox is deleted.

 For example: